python/devguide/developer-workflow/extension-modules.rst

    The ``FOO_OBJS`` and ``FOO_H`` are not necessarily needed and the rule ``$(FOO_OBJS): $(FOO_H)`` could be hard-coded.
-Using Makefile variables is generally better if more than multiple files need to be compiled.
+Using Makefile variables is generally better if multiple files need to be compiled.

 Finally, we need to modify the configuration for Windows platforms: